 - Have you checked out the Pomodoro Technique?
 I’ve mentioned it in a previous post but I mention it again because it really does amp up productivity.
 Read about it here.
 It’s a great way to stay focused.

 - Dress appropriately.
-It’s really difficult to keep focus on tasks at hand if you’re too warm or too cold.
+It’s really difficult to keep the focus on tasks at hand if you’re too warm or too cold.

 - Have bottled water close by.
 Staying hydrated is not only healthy, but it’s refreshing and can help with focus.